-Flores is the most fascinating and beautiful island.
+Flores Island Indonesia is the most fascinating and beautiful island.
 Long hidden in the shadows of its more famous neighbor Bali, the island of Flores is finally emerging as a unique destination of its own.
-Komodo island is attracting an even greater number of travelers.
+But Komodo island is attracting an even greater number of travelers.
 So, after visiting the lair of the Komodo dragons, take time to marvel at some of the wonders of Flores.
-Here, you can swim in pristine lakes and waterfalls, dive at one of the 50 spectacular dive sites, go kayaking among craggy coasts and mangrove shores, explore mysterious caves and be warmly welcomed by the island’s people in their rituals, dances and daily life.
+Here, you can swim in pristine lakes and waterfalls, dive at one of the 50 spectacular dive sites.
+And go kayaking among craggy coasts and mangrove shores, explore mysterious caves.
+The island’s people will welcome you in their rituals, dances and daily life.

-Flores spells adventure, diving, eco-tours, and mountain climbing interspersed with visits to prehistoric heritage sites, traditional villages and cultural events.
-Find some of the world’s most exotic underwater life, dive in the pristine seas of Komodo, or swim along with huge manta rays, dolphins and dugongs in the island of Flores!
+Flores spells adventures, diving, eco-tours, and mountain climbing. it intersperses with visits to prehistoric heritage sites, traditional villages and cultural events.
+We can find some of the world’s most exotic underwater life and dive in the pristine seas of Komodo.
+There is a chance to swim along with huge manta rays, dolphins and dugongs in the island of Flores, Indonesia!

-The eastern of Flores island is attracting a greater number of travelers chasing smoldering volcanoes, emerald rice terraces, prehistoric riddles, exotic cultures, hot springs and hidden beaches.
-Seventeen Islands Marine Park in Riung, these uninhabited islands are as diverse as they are beautiful.
-The mangrove isle of Pulau Ontoloe hosts a massive colony of flying foxes and a few Komodo dragons, while Pulau Rutong and Pulau Temba boast picture-perfect white sand and turquoise waters.
-There’s great snorkelling near Pulau Tiga, Pulau Laingjawa and Pulau Bakau, but wherever you visit, you won’t be disappointed.
+The eastern of Flores is attracting a greater number of travelers.
+It is the best place for chasing smoldering volcanoes, emerald rice terraces, prehistoric riddles, exotic cultures, hot springs and hidden beaches.
+The Seventeen Islands Marine Park in Riung, these uninhabited islands; are as diverse as they are beautiful.
+The mangrove isle of Pulau Ontoloe hosts a massive colony of flying foxes and a few Komodo dragons. while Pulau Rutong and Pulau Temba boast picture-perfect white sand and turquoise waters.
+There is great snorkeling near Pulau Tiga, Pulau Laingjawa and Pulau Bakau, but wherever you visit, you won’t be disappointed.

 Another attracted place in Flores is Kelimutu 3 color lakes.
-Mount Kelimutu National Park is the smallest among six national parks in the stretch between Bali and the Nusa Tenggara islands.
+The Kelimutu National Park is the smallest among six national parks in the stretch between Bali and the Nusa Tenggara Islands.
 Its size obviously does not matter much when it offers one of the most spectacular wonders that nature has to offer.
-There are three lakes on the mountain sharing the same name, Kelimutu, meaning ‘the boiling lake’.
-Each has its own colors and a local name.
+There are three lakes on the mountain sharing the same name and Kelimutu means ‘the boiling lake’.
+And each has its own color and a local name.
 But all are believed to be the resting place of departed souls.
 The area of the three lakes is around 1,051,000 square meters with a water volume of 1,292 million cubic meters.
 The boundary between lakes is a narrow stone wall that is prone to landslides.
 This wall is very steep with a slope angle of 70 degrees.
 The height of the lake wall ranges from 50 to 150 meters.

-Flores is a world away from the bustle of Bali, yet it takes just 90 minutes flight from Bali to get to Labuan Bajo and it’s for people looking for a different sort of holiday.
+Flores Island is a world away from the bustle of Bali.
+Yet it takes just 90 minutes flight from Bali to get to Labuan Bajo and it’s for people looking for a different sort of holiday.
 Outside of Labuan Bajo, the gateway to Komodo National Park, you’ll be lucky to find much in the way of night-life.
 You will find deserted white-sand beaches though, as well as curious locals, surreal volcanic lakes and beautiful sunsets.

-Wae Rebo is beautiful and amazing, covered by a thin mist throughout the township makes Wae Rebo deserves the epithet ‘village above the clouds’.
-Geographically the village is situated above an altitude of 1,200 meters above sea level (m asl).
-Wae Rebo is part of the Village Satar Lenda, District Satarmese, West Manggarai regency, Flores, it is about 2.5 hour driving from Labuan Bajo to the trekking point.
-The Walking will start from the premises Denge ± 9 km distance which can be reached within 2-4 hours, highly dependent physical condition of each visitor.
+Wae Rebo is beautiful and amazing that covered by a thin mist throughout the township.
+It makes Wae Rebo deserves the epithet ‘village above the clouds’.
+Geographically the village is above an altitude of 1,200 meters above sea level (m asl).
+Wae Rebo is part of the Village Satar Lenda, District Satarmese, West Manggarai regency, Flores.
+And it is about 2.5 hour driving from Labuan Bajo to the trekking point.
+The Walking will start from the premises Denge ± 9 km distance and you can reach it within 2-4 hours.
+Indeed, it is highly dependent physical condition of each visitor.

-Ruteng, a city in the highlands of Flores, NTT is the capital of Manggarai district.
-This small town is attached to the gentle slopes of the northern side of the green mountain range of Mandusawu, at an altitude of 1,200 masl.
+Ruteng is a city in the highlands of Flores Island and it is the capital of Manggarai District.
+This small town is attached to the gentle slopes of the northern side of the green mountain range of Mandusawu and at an altitude of 1,200m.
 The temperature in this city of 90,000 inhabitants ranges from 13 ° C – 25 ° C with humidity levels reaching 90%.
 Apart from the very cold temperatures, Ruteng is a city of rain with a fairly high intensity of 3,340 mm / year.
-The city of Ruteng itself is surrounded by various tourist destinations that must be visited, one of which is the ancient cave of Liang Bua, where fossils of Homo floresiensis or better known as Hobbits from Flores were found.
-Liang Bua is 30 km from the town of Ruteng and takes 30 minutes.
+The city of Ruteng itself has various tourist destinations that are a “must-visit”.
+And the one for instance; is the ancient cave of Liang Bua.
+There, fossils of Homo floresiensis or better known as Hobbits from Flores were found.
+Actually, Liang Bua is 30 km from the town of Ruteng and takes 30 minutes drive.

-Bena village, a village located in the megalithikum Ngada, Flores NTT, precisely in the Village Tiwuriwu, District Aimere.
-Access to the village of Bena can be reached using rental vehicles from Bajawa with the distance of about 19 km to the south Bajawa.
-From Labuan Bajo, Bajawa can be reached about 7-8 hours by land.
-Location of Bena village situated on a hilltop with a backdrop of Mount Inerie really make the atmosphere of the village of Bena more beautiful and exotic.
-Its presence at the bottom of the mountain is a hallmark of the old society who believe and revere the mountain as a place of the gods, and the people believe that the existence of god Bena Yeta that have place on Mount Inerie will protect their village.
+Bena village is located in the megalithikum Ngada, Flores Island Indonesia.
+It is precisely in the Village Tiwuriwu, District Aimere.
+The access to the village can be reached from Bajawa with the distance of about 19 km to the south of Bajawa.
+And Bajawa itself can be reached about 7-8 hours by land from Labuan Bajo.
+Location of Bena village is on a hilltop with a backdrop of Mount Inerie.
+It really makes the atmosphere of the village of Bena more beautiful and exotic.
+So, its presence at the bottom of the mountain is a hallmark of the old society.
+They believe and revere the mountain as a place of the gods and the existence of god Bena Yeta that have place on Mount Inerie will protect their village.

-Seventeen Islands Marine Park in Riung, these uninhabited islands are as diverse as they are beautiful.
-The mangrove isle of Pulau Ontoloe hosts a massive colony of flying foxes and a few Komodo dragons, while Pulau Rutong and Pulau Temba boast picture-perfect white sand and turquoise waters.
-There’s great snorkelling near Pulau Tiga, Pulau Laingjawa and Pulau Bakau, but wherever you visit, you won’t be disappointed.
+Seventeen Islands Marine Park in Riung are the uninhabited islands.
+Those are as diverse as they are beautiful.
+The mangrove isle of Pulau Ontoloe hosts a massive colony of flying foxes and a few Komodo dragons. while Pulau Rutong and Pulau Temba boast picture-perfect white sand and turquoise waters.
+There is great snorkeling near Pulau Tiga and Pulau Laingjawa and Pulau Bakau, but wherever you visit, you will not be disappointed.

-Kelimutu, roughly in the centre of Flores, is a popular spot for tourists (well, popular for Flores that is).
-The three colorful crater lakes (blue, green and black) of this mystical volcano are best seen at sunrise or sunset.
-It is practically empty here compared to the crowds on top of Mount Batur, Bali.
-Moni, the small tourist town below the volcano, is a relaxing place to hang out and meet other travellers.
+Kelimutu, roughly in the center of Flores, is a popular spot for tourists (well, popular for Flores that is).
+The three colorful crater lakes (blue, green and black) of this mystical volcano are the best seen at sunrise or sunset.
+It is practically empty here compared to the crowds on top of Mount Batur in Bali.
+And Moni, the small tourist town below the volcano, is a relaxing place to hang out and meet other travelers.
 There are also some short hikes in the nearby countryside.

-Labuan Bajo is a busy, rough tourist town that looks like it belongs in Bali.
-You’ll pass through it on the way to Komodo National Park, which is an absolute must-see, even if you aren’t planning on exploring the rest of Flores.
-Divers flock there for the top-class underwater action but there’s plenty around to keep non-divers happy.
-You can go on a one-night boat tour around Komodo National Park and see lots of Komodo dragons on Rinca Island but make sure not to get too close.
-The guides tell you to keep your distance but not everyone listens.
+Labuan Bajo is a busy and rough tourist town that looks like it belongs to Bali.
+You will pass through it on the way to Komodo National Park.
+And it is an absolute must-see, even if you aren’t planning on exploring the rest of Flores.
+The Divers flock there for the top-class underwater action but there’s plenty around to keep non-divers happy.
+You can go on a one-night boat tour around Komodo National Park and see lots of Komodo dragons on Rinca Island.
+Make sure not to get too close but the guides tell you to keep your distance although not everyone listens.